pinecone-field/PineStream/workshop/instruqt/01-introduction/assignment.md

 - A Vector Database - **you'll use Pinecone** to store and query vectors
 - An LLM - **you'll use Groq** to interact with LLMs like "llama-3.1-8b"

-# 🪪 Provide Pinecone and Groq API keys
+# 🪪 &nbsp; Provide Pinecone and Groq API keys
 ===

 To implement the new functionalities, you'll need to use two external services: